 For example, for those who start saving $500 a month in their 20s have a shot at becoming Roth IRA millionaires before they hit the age of 60.
 If you’re not able to start until your 30s, or unable to contribute the maximum amount each year, millionaire status will have to wait.

-For the purposes of this chart, it assumes you begin making full contributions at the starting age and earn an average rate of return of 7%.
+For the purposes of this chart, it assumes you begin making full contributions at the starting age and earn an average annual rate of return of 7%.
 Past performance is not an indicator of future success, but 7% is a commonly used baseline based on historical data.